-- End of Content for Variable 60.
+- End of Content for Variable 61.
 Majority and Minority Voting by Justice -

-61 First Agreement
+62 First Agreement

-Variable Name Spaeth Name Normalizations firstAgreement HARA1 - BRYA1 varJustices (114)
+Variable Name firstAgreement Spaeth Name HARA1 - BRYA1 Normalizations varJustices (114) e ' '

 This variable (and Second Agreement) denotes whether the justice agreed with a dissent or concurrence written by another justice (indicated by the justice's id number).
 Two agreements are coded---one in this variable and the second in secondAgreement.
 For more details, see the opinion variable.